Predator Eto'o seeks golden swansong

 The problems lie not just with the other teams.
 Eto‘o accused fellow players in the national side of not passing him the ball last year, adding to friction in the squad which has struggled to live up to the glory days of the 1990 World Cup when Cameroon reached the quarter-finals.

-Eto‘o announced he was retiring from international soccer in 2013 but quickly reversed that decision, saying Cameroon’s president had pleaded with him to return to the team.
+Eto‘o announced he was retiring from international football last year but quickly reversed that decision, saying Cameroon’s president had pleaded with him to return to the team.

 The striker first hit the headlines with Mallorca and went on to win the Champions League twice with Barcelona and again with Inter Milan.